 Nimbus Flats Fishing Area: The area along Lake Natoma at the west end of the CSUS Lake Natoma Aquatic and Safety Center includes a pier and fishing platform at the far end of the picnic area.
 The platform is accessibly designed and includes lowered railings for persons who fish from seated positions or those of shorter stature.
 Accessible parking, at least six accessible picnic tables, and the accessible designed restroom are nearby.
 Paths connecting all these facilities are also accessibly designed.

-The CSUS Aquatic Center at Lake Natoma is a joint project facility between California State Parks, Associated Students of California State University Sacramento, the Bureau of Reclamation and the Department of Boating and Waterways.
+The CSUS Aquatic Center on Lake Natoma is a joint project facility between California State Parks, Associated Students of California State University Sacramento, the Bureau of Reclamation and California State Park's Division of Boating and Waterways.
 It is located on Lake Natoma, adjacent to the Nimbus Flats area within Folsom Lake State Recreation Area.
 The street address is 1901 Hazel Ave, Rancho Cordova, CA. The Center is a public facility where different types of boats are for rent, and classes in boating safety are available.
 Most of the facilities, including parking, classrooms, docks, and restrooms, are now accessible.
 Low profile docks enable wheelchair users who can self-transfer to rent and use kayaks and canoes.
-See online information at www.csusaquaticcenter.com or call 916-AQUATIC or 916-278-2842 for information.
+See online information at www.csusaquaticcenter.com or call 916-AQUATIC or (916) 278-2842 for more information.